visualdiffer/visualdiffer.github.com/unixshell.md

 Using visdiff
 =============

-Inside /Applications/VisualDiffer.app/**Contents/Resources** folder it is present the executable file visdiff that integrates with VisualDiffer.app
+The /Applications/VisualDiffer.app/**Contents/Resources** folder contains the executable file `visdiff` that integrates with VisualDiffer.app

-You can launch visdiff to visually show files or folders comparison using the following syntax
+You can launch `visdiff` to visually show files or folders comparison using the following syntax

 	visdiff <left file or folder> <right file or folder>

 Wait for document close
 =======================

-If you need to wait the user closes the diff document window (not necessary to quit application) associated to visdiff command you can pass the switch **--wait**
+If you need to wait the user closes the diff document window (not necessary to quit application) associated to visdiff command you can pass the switch `--wait`

 For example